MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 * EVAL: evaluation license with runtime limitations (explained in SDK developer guide).
-* DEV: production license (these versions are only distributed by MicroEJ sales & Customer Care team).
+* DEV: production license (only MicroEJ sales & Customer Care team distribute this version).

 The list of supported MicroEJ Architectures can be found here https://developer.microej.com/mej32-embedded-runtime-architectures/#arch